-May 2019 Year-over-year change 2 year stacked change Month-to-month change
+3 2 year stacked change Month-to-month change

-Shipments 1.228 -6.0% 5.1% 2.8%
+Shipments 1.181 -5.3% 1.5% -3.8%

-Expenditures 2.845 -1.0% 16.1% -2.2%
+Expenditures 2.919 0.9% 16.9% 2.6%

-Continued decline in the Cass Freight Shipments Index concerns us:
+Continued deterioration in the Cass Freight Shipments Index concerns us:

 - When the December 2018 Cass Shipments Index was negative for the first time in 24 months, we dismissed the decline as reflective of a tough comparison.
 When January 2019 was also negative, we again made rationalizations.
-Then February was down -2.1% and we said, "While we are still not ready to turn completely negative in our outlook, we do think it is prudent to become more alert to each additional incoming data point on freight flow volume," - When March was down -1.0%, we warned that we were preparing to "change tack" in our economic outlook, and so when April was down -3.2%, we said, "we see material and growing downside risk to the economic outlook." - With the -6.0% drop in May, we see the shipments index as going from "warning of a potential slowdown" to "signaling an economic contraction." - We acknowledge that: all these negative percentages are against extremely tough comparisons; the two-year stacked increase was 5.1% for May; and the Cass Shipments Index has gone negative before without being followed by a negative GDP. - The Q1 '19 GDP of 3.1% suggests the economy is growing faster than is reflected in the Cass Shipments Index.
-Our devolvement of GDP explains why the apparent disconnect is not as significant as it first appears.
-May's drop is significant enough to raise the question, "Will the Q2 '19 GDP be negative?" - The weakness in spot market pricing for many transportation services, especially trucking, is consistent with the negative Cass Shipments Index and, along with airfreight and railroad volume data, strengthens our concerns about the economy and the risk of ongoing trade policy disputes.
+When February was -2.1%, we said, "While we are still not ready to turn completely negative in our outlook, we do think it is prudent to become more alert to each additional incoming data point on freight flow volume."
+When March was -1.0%, we warned that we were preparing to "change tack" in our outlook, and when April was -3.2%, we said, "we see material and growing downside risk to the economic outlook." - With the -5.3% drop in June following the -6.0% drop in May, we repeat our message from last month: the shipments index has gone from "warning of a potential slowdown" to "signaling an economic contraction." - We acknowledge that: all of these negative percentages are against extremely tough comparisons; and the Cass Shipments Index has gone negative before without being followed by a negative GDP. - May and June's drops are significant enough to pose the question, "Will the Q2 '19 GDP be negative?" - The weakness in spot market pricing for many transportation services, especially trucking, is consistent with the negative Cass Shipments Index and, along with airfreight and railroad volume data, strengthens our concerns about the economy and the risk of ongoing trade policy disputes.
 Weakness in commodity prices and the decline in interest rates have joined the chorus of signals calling for an economic contraction.